 Standard Reviewed N/A Satisfactory Not Satisfactory B.1 Course competencies represent industry's expectation of the overarching knowledge, skills, and X abilities that 1 st year college students should possess.
-B.2 Core course competencies are relevant to industry and employers.
-X B.3 Instruction, activities, and assignment in individual courses are relevant and engaging to students .
-X
+B.2 Core course competencies are relevant to X industry and employers.
+B.3 Instruction, activities, and assignment in v individual courses are relevant and engaging to students. Λ students.

-- B.1 Yes.
-The specific course objectives clearly represent industry expectations and also are current and relevant.
-Linux is used in a variety of areas and is even the operating system used on Raspberry Pi computers. - B.2 Yes.
-Core competencies are relevant to industry and employers and evidence of this was verified using the Burning Glass labor market data relative to STEM occupations (http://burning-glass.com/research/stem/) and the Dynamic Skills Audit Summary.
-This Reviewer took the interview summaries from Advisory Board members, current job openings and descriptions and matched them directly to all ten of the listed course objectives. - B.3 Yes.
+- B.1 No. The specific course objectives do not necessarily represent industry expectations.
+Again, objectives need to be rewritten and strengthened, and draw from industry competencies. - B.2 No. Core competencies are not necessarily relevant to industry and employers.
+Evidence of this was verified using the Burning Glass labor market data relative to mobile development occupations (http://burning-glass.com/mobile-app-developers-the-model-of-the-modern-job-market/) and the Dynamic Skills Audit Summary.
+This Reviewer took the interview summaries from Advisory Board members, current job openings and descriptions and matched them directly to all six of the listed course objectives.
+Burning Glass recommends expertise in programming languages like Java and C++.
+But employers are also requesting skills in SQL, user interface design, marketing, ecommerce, and graphic design packages like Adobe Creative Suite - B.3 Yes.
 Activities and instruction defined in the course outline offer real-world application in design and modeling that are required of any person seeking employment in this field.